ohza/3D_Scan_Project/README.md

 and sent back to the mobile device where it can be displayd with KiwiViewer http://www.kiwiviewer.org/

-The path to bundler, meshlab have to be adjusted and the ip / port modifed.
+The path to bundler, meshlab have to be adjusted and the ip / port of the server modifed.
 (I will try to make this more automated in the future)

 The 3D_Scan_Server has dependencies on the following jar files:
 * commons-codec-1.9.jar
 * commons-io-2.4.jar
 * netty-3.9.0.Final.jar

+(Which are now included in the project as Referenced libraries)